Rey Navarro: Los Angeles Angels

 On December 23, 2015, the Los Angeles Angels of Anaheim claimed Navarro off waivers.
 He was sent outright to Triple-A Salt Lake Bees on November 18.

 Navarro re–signed with the Angels on a minor league contract on November 23, 2016.
 He played in 126 games for the Triple–A Salt Lake Bees, batting .279/.342/.380 with seven home runs and 82 RBI.
 Navarro elected free agency following the season on November 6, 2017.

 Seattle Mariners

 On January 16, 2018, Navarro signed a minor league contract with the Seattle Mariners.
-He was released by the Mariners organization on April 27.
+He made seven appearances for the Triple-A Tacoma Rainiers, going 4-for-27 (.148) with one home run and six RBI.
+Navarro was released by the Mariners organization on April 27.

 Sugar Land Skeeters

 On May 8, 2018, Navarro signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 In three appearances for Sugar Land, he went 6-for-11 (.546) with two home runs and three RBI.

 New York Yankees

 On May 11, 2018, Navarro signed a minor league contract with the New York Yankees.
 After a brief stint with the Double–A Trenton Thunder, he was promoted to the Triple–A Scranton/Wilkes-Barre RailRiders, for whom he play the remainder of the season, hitting .242/.285/.409 with 10 home runs and 28 RBI.
 Navarro elected free agency following the season on November 2.